-Students will be preparing notes in classes in the lead-up to the exam using a focused prep lesson specifically for this test so will have all the necessary notes needed to revise in their exercise books.
+Students will be preparing notes in classes during the lead-up to the exam so will have all the necessary notes needed to revise in their exercise books.

 Which key skills are being assessed?

 - -The ability to analyse the language techniques used in the extract. - -The ability to discuss what Shakespeare's intentions were. - -The ability to choose quotations from the extract and embed these into my response. - -The ability to understand the effect on the reader and how this is achieved.